Axial Pump Design Software – AxSTREAM® Platform Overview

 AxSTREAM®’s Computational Fluid Dynamics (CFD) software, AxCFD, can be used for 3D flow analysis in blade-to-blade channels of axial pumps, for any given fluid, using full 3D CFD formulation (Navier-Stokes, viscous with various turbulence models (standard k-e, k-e RNG, k-w, k-w SST models)).
 All of the data from the current AxSTREAM® project is transferred and used automatically by AxCFD to save significant time in the pre-processing phase while preventing human errors.

-The mesh quality can be controlled at multiple locations to ensure the automated, embedded mesh generator produces a high quality segmentation of the blade channels for an individual row, stage or for the entire axial pump.
+The mesh quality can be controlled at multiple locations to ensure the automated, embedded mesh generator produces a high quality segmentation of the blade channels for an individual row, stage or for the entire axial pump/impeller.

 Computations can be run for a given spanwise section throughout the domain or for the full 3D geometry.